The best hotels in Franschhoek

 The one winter event worth planning around is the Bastille Festival, held annually in mid-July.
 It's Franschhoek's biggest celebration of its French Huguenot heritage, with street parties near Huguenot Square, wine and food stalls, and live music.
 Book Bastille weekend at least 2 months ahead. the whole valley fills up and prices jump 40-60%.

-Franschhoek's best neighborhoods
+Franschhoek's best hotel regions

 Prioritise the Main Road corridor and Akademie Street if you want to walk to dinner without a second thought.
 The wine farm properties further out are worth it too, but you'll need a car and a plan.